CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 ![Image of Distributions](https://github.com/PMetcalf/nasa-turbofan-failure-prediction/blob/master/Reports/Figures/PM_Reading_Distribution_All_Engines_2021_02_09-11_49_07.png)

-And a number of variables show a clear trend as a point of failure is reached, providing the starting point for predictive modelling:
+And a number of variables show a clear trend as a point of failure is approached, providing the starting point for predictive modelling:

 ![Image of Time Series](https://github.com/PMetcalf/nasa-turbofan-failure-prediction/blob/master/Reports/Figures/PM_Time_Series_All_Engines_2021_02_09-11_49_28.png)